dlion/domenicoluciani/_posts/2013-03-15-ostega-opencv-steganography.md

 cover: "/assets/images/covers/hide.jpg"
 ---

-The steganography[^1] is a technique that allows to "hide" informations inside an image or an audio files, it's a very interesting security field, I can hide "secrets" into an image, pass it to my friend and he, using a decoder can read what I wrote.
+The steganography[^1] is a technique that allows to "hide" information inside an image or an audio files, it's a very interesting security field, I can hide "secrets" into an image, pass it to my friend and he, using a decoder can read what I wrote.
 Very useful to keep my "secrets" secret; so I wrote a simple C library to hide words into a bitmap images using the OpenCV libraries just for fun and profit...

 I named my library **OStega**, the header file contains two functions prototype, one for encrypt and one for decrypt: